oseiler2/CO2Monitor/README.md

 # PCBs

-There are now 2 new PCB designs, one for SMD components and another one solely using easy to solder through-hole components.
+There are now 3 different PCB designs:

+- easy to solder only using through-hole components
+- ESP32 Devkit and additional SMD components
+- latest model optimised for factory assembly (PCBA) with smaller size and ESP32-S3 mcu

 ## Through hole version